SummaryRead the full fact sheet

 - Try cleaning out the tank from the outside, using high-pressure hoses.

-- Don't use petrol-powered pumps inside the tank.
+- Never use petrol-powered pumps inside the tank.

 - Hire a professional when required.

 Generators and petrol or diesel motors

-Using a generator for power without any ventilation means that you are at risk from asphyxiation from fumes.
+Using a generator for power in an area without any ventilation puts you at risk from asphyxiation from fumes.

-When running any diesel or petrol motors, always ensure adequate ventilation.
+When running any diesel or petrol motors (vehicles, tractors, generators), always ensure adequate ventilation.

 Sewers and manure pits